How I Find Research Sources In Accessible Formats

 Related links

-AccessText Network
+AccessText Network and searchBOX

 Related links

-Hathi Trust is another large online library/database for research sources, and has several options for browsing content in an accessible format for users at participating colleges/institutions.
-One service is the free Accessible Text Request Service, which can provide users with documented print disabilities access to full-text content from any title in Hathi Trust in a digital accessible format.
-Users will need to make this request through their institution’s contact- at my college, this is the assistive technology office.
+HathiTrust is a large online library and database for research sources, and has several options for browsing content in an accessible format for users at participating colleges and institutions.
+The free Accessible Text Request Service (ATRS) can provide users with documented print disabilities access to full-text content from any title in the HathiTrust Digital Library (including copyrighted items) in a digital accessible format.
+Users will need to make this request through their institution’s contact, such as an assistive technology specialist or disability services office.

 Related links